The Grutas de Cacahuamilpa are some amazing caves in Central Mexico that are relatively unknown to foreign tourists.

 The cheapest way to get to Grutas de Cacahuamilpa is to take a bus.
 I recommend taking the direct bus from Mexico City to Taxco and staying the night.

 Taxco is a super beautiful town that you have to visit.
-It is only a 30-minute drive from the caves so is conveniently located.
+It is conveniently located only a 30-minute drive from the caves.

 The most convenient way to get from Taxco to Grutas de Cacahuamilpa is to take a taxi.
 A taxi should cost about 250 Pesos or 13 USD each way.

-It is quite cheap considering how long the drive is.
+It is pretty cheap, considering the long drive.
 The caves are 52 kilometres from Taxco.
-If you are travelling in a group it becomes even cheaper.
+If you travel in a group, it is even cheaper.

-If you are on a tight budget then the best way to get from Taxco to the caves is to take the Flecha Roja bus.
-A ticket costs 46 Pesos or about 2 USD and can be purchased at the bus station in Taxco.
+If you are on a tight budget, the best way to get from Taxco to the caves is to take the Flecha Roja bus.
+A ticket costs 46 Pesos, or about 2 USD, and can be purchased at the bus station in Taxco.

 The bus will not drop you at the entrance to the caves but on the side of the highway.
 You will then need to walk a few hundred meters down the hill to the caves.